WhatsApp backups created by the built-in backup option of the messaging client on Android are not encrypted when they are transferred to Google Drive.

 Backups are useful as they can be used to restore data on the device they were created on initially but also on new devices of the user so that media and messages become available on the new device as well.

-While remote backups are quite useful when it comes to switching to a new device or installing WhatsApp anew on a reset device, WhatsApp users need to be aware that remote backups are not stored in encrypted form on Google Drive.
+While remote backups are quite useful when it comes to switching to a new device or installing WhatsApp anew on a reset device, WhatsApp users need to be aware that remote backups are not transferred using end-to-end encryption when they are stored on Google Drive.
+Backups are, however, encrypted so that anyone with access to the backup files still needs to find a way to decrypt them.

 WhatsApp highlights this in the application itself and on a FAQ page on the official company website.